35mm film

 – Steven Spielberg

-These are impressions of light and texture.
+These are impressions of light.
 Moments burnt into 35mm film windows.
-They’re quite literally, captured memories.
+They’re quite literally, the dust of your memories.

 35mm film photography is a lost art in an instant world.
-What once was the modus operandi for any photography is now a niche done badly.
+What once was the modus operand is now a niche done badly.

-I think wedding days deserve a deeper level of artistic commitment and technical ability, and film photography is that in a nutshell.
-It somehow captures light, colour and texture in ways digital cannot replicate.
+The momentousness of a wedding day deserves a deeper level of artistic commitment and technical ability – and film photography is that in a nutshell.
+It masterfully captures light, colour and texture in ways digital cannot replicate.
+Trust me, I’ve tried.
 When people see film images they describe them as mysteriously authentic.
-It demands the photographer know what they’re doing and to be present.
-I think it’s therefore perfect for meaningful wedding images.
+The medium demands intentionality from the photographer in ways digital skips over.

-With that being said, it does require some experience. film is very different to digital – it can be unforgiving and an inexpensive waste if not done well.
-So picking a photographer who is comfortable with this lost craft is essential if you want to include it on your special day.
+It is worth noting that film photography requires experience.
+It is very different to digital – it can be unforgiving and an expensive waste if not done well.
+So picking a photographer who is comfortable and well versed in this lost craft is essential if you want to include it on your special day.